 A report may be made at any time (including non-business hours) online or by phone, email, or mail.

-The Title IX Coordinator will provide privacy, and confidentiality to the greatest extent allowable by law, upon receiving a report of conduct prohibited under the Title IX policy.
+The Equal Opportunity and Title IX Coordinator will provide privacy, and confidentiality to the greatest extent allowable by law, upon receiving a report of conduct prohibited under the Title IX policy.

-The contact information for the Title IX Coordinator is:
+The contact information for the Equal Opportunity and Title IX Coordinator is:

 East Stroudsburg, PA 18301

 The Equal Opportunity and Title IX Coordinator can also help you access resources and supportive measures and explain to you the University’s process for investigating and remedying instances of sexual assault.

 - If I contact Title IX, am I now required to go through everything involved with making

 a complaint?
 Am I “locked into” having to participate?

 No. Participating in the Title IX process is entirely up to you.
 If you wish for the University to investigate the incident that occurred, that can be accomplished with or without your participation.
 It always makes for a more thorough investigation with your participation, but you are not required provide any further information.
 You are in control of this process.

 However, by speaking with the Equal Opportunity and Title IX Coordinator about the incident, you will be provided with a number of available supportive measures, whether or not you file a formal complaint.
 These supportive measures include mutual no-contact orders, changes in residence or housing assignments, accommodations in your assignments or class schedule, etc.